deardeer/Machine_Learning_Course/README.md

 After taking this course, you will:

-- Practically, we will learn how to (1) use machine learning toolkits (e.g., SciPy) as well as (2) implement machine learning algorithms by yourself (optional).
+- Practically, we will learn how to (1) use machine learning toolkits (e.g., regression, classification, clustering, sci-kit learn and SciPy) as well as (2) implement machine learning algorithms by yourself (optional).

 ## Weekly Schedule Summary